On September 27, 2017 we teamed up with Trinity Consultants to deliver a training webinar on the topic of Microsoft programs for EHS management.

 From Trinity, Adam Fornea, Business Consultant discussed best practices for implementation and how Microsoft solutions can reduce the risk of pitfalls.
 Andy Gray, Principal Consultant and Murray Ferguson, Director at Pro-Sapien complimented Adam’s advice by demonstrating some more complex functionality that Pro-Sapien’s solution on Microsoft SharePoint affords users, including dynamic forms, the Pro-Sapien Action Manager software, dashboards and reports.

 Turnout was excellent and during the 90 minute session a vast amount of information was shared!
-If you missed it, you need not miss out - catch up with the recording now.
-In the meantime, here are some of the main takeaways.
+Here are some of the main takeaways.

 Success should be defined from four perspectives